| |

 that runs National Novel

-Frenzy.
+Writing Month.
 Every year a couple hundred thousand people from around the

 world attempt to write 50,000-word novels in the month of November, and